'Jeopardy!' Winner Faces 5 Years In Prison For Cyber Crimes

 “Privacy rights are a fundamental principle of our American democracy and Adrian College stands with those who protect these rights,” reads a statement from the college released last week.

-Jass’s “Jeopardy!” record was broken in 2014 by Julia Collins, who won 20 straight games.
+Jass’ “Jeopardy!” record was broken in 2014 by Julia Collins, who won 20 straight games.